-The two programmes that we heard being used by independent advocacy organisations - in addition to specific database/case management systems that they are using - are Survey Monkey https://www.surveymonkey.co.uk and Survey Gizmo https://www.surveygizmo.com.
+The two programmes that we heard being used by independent advocacy organisations - in addition to specific database/case management systems that they are using - are Survey Monkey and Alchemer.

-Survey Monkey is a FREE tool, while Survey Gizmo subscription, and offers a special charity rate.
-It is capable of more sophisticated collection/reporting of data, and also is able to be integrated within other on-line organisational systems (see website for further information).

-While Survey Gizmo is a paid-for service, it might not cost an organisation too much more than it is spending on postage for evaluations already; though it is likely to produce much better returns on that investment.

-Survey Gizmo, and Survey Monkey, are able to gather and report both quantitative and qualitative evidence, and both are relatively easy to use.
+Survey Monkey is a free tool, while Alchemer requires a subscription, and offers a special charity rate.
+It is capable of more sophisticated collection/reporting of data and can be integrated within other on-line organisational systems (see website for further information).
+While Alchemer is a paid-for service, it might not cost an organisation too much more than it is spending on postage for evaluations already; though it is likely to produce much better returns on that investment, and Survey Monkey, are able to gather and report both quantitative and qualitative evidence, and both are relatively easy to use.